Kathleen Anne Baird Hall

-Kathleen Anne Baird Hall (Chinese name: He Mingqing - 何明清) (4 October 1896 – 3 April 1970) was a New Zealand nurse and Anglican missionary who served in China.
-She was born in Napier, Hawke's Bay, New Zealand on 4 October 1896.
+Kathleen Anne Baird Hall (Chinese name: He Mingqing - 何明清; 4 October 1896 – 3 April 1970) was a New Zealand nurse and Anglican missionary who served in China.

-She trained at Auckland public hospital.
+Early life

+Hall was born in Napier, Hawke's Bay, New Zealand on 4 October 1896.
+She trained at Auckland Hospital and St Helens in Christchurch.
 In 1922 she was accepted by the Anglican society for the Propagation of the Gospel for missionary work in China.

 Mission in China

 In 1923, she arrived in Beijing (at that time called 'Beiping').
 For several years she worked at the Peking Union Medical College, which was a well-funded hospital operated by protestant missionaries.
 She went through several years of language training and eventually was put in charge of a hospital in Datong.

 In 1927, she was transferred to a hospital in Anguo, where she was placed in the hospital management.
 Anguo was the first western hospital in a rural part of northern China.
 She ran two classes for training nurses in Anguo and trained more than 60 nurses.

-She went to rural areas to set up clinics and help the local people.
-She set up western medical stations in many places that had never seen such things before.

 In 1934, she returned to New Zealand briefly to do some studies before returning again to China.

-In 1934, she went to Shijiazhuang to help poor Chinese living in terrible conditions with western medicine.
-She used her own money and even wrote back to New Zealand to ask her family to send her money.
+In 1934, she went to Shijiazhuang to deliver western medicinal services to those in poor living conditions.
+She used her own money and wrote to her family in New Zealand asking for money.